Spindrift Bluff

-Spindrift Bluff is an east–west trending bluff (about 700 m) located close south of Mistral Ridge in northwest Palmer Land.
-Surveyed by British Antarctic Survey (BAS), 1971–72, and so named by United Kingdom Antarctic Place-Names Committee (UK-APC), 1977.
+Spindrift Bluff is an east–west-trending bluff (about 700 m) located just south of Mistral Ridge in northwest Palmer Land.
+Surveyed by British Antarctic Survey (BAS), 1971–72, and was named by United Kingdom Antarctic Place-Names Committee (UK-APC), 1977.
 A local wind blows in this area and spindrift sweeps from the bluff, when it is calm elsewhere.